 In settlement areas, the anthropogenic impacts on tree growth, stocking, and mortality are particularly pronounced (Nowak 2012) in comparison to forest lands where non-anthropogenic forces can have more significant impacts.
 Trees in settlement areas of the United States are a significant sink over the time series.
 Dominant factors affecting carbon flux trends for settlement trees are changes in the amount of settlement area (increasing sequestration due to more settlement lands and trees) and net changes in tree cover (e.g., tree losses versus tree gains through planting and natural regeneration), with percent tree cover trending downward recently.
 In addition, changes in species composition, tree sizes, and tree densities affect base carbon flux estimates.
-Annual sequestration increased by 35% between 1990-2021 due to increases in settlement area and changes in tree cover.
+Annual sequestration increased by 43% between 1990 and 2022 due to increases in settlement area and changes in tree cover.
 Trees in settlements often grow faster than forest trees because of their relatively open structure (Nowak and Crane 2002).
 Because tree density in settlements is typically much lower than in forested areas, the C storage per hectare of land is in fact smaller for settlement areas than for forest areas.
-Also, percent tree cover in settlement areas is less than in forests, and this tree cover varies significantly across the United States (e.g., Nowak and Greenfield 2018a).
+Also, percent tree cover in settlement areas is less than in forests, and this tree cover varies significantly across the United States (e.g., Nowak and Greenfield 2018).

 To compile national estimates of CO2 emissions and removals from C stock changes from settlement trees for the national Inventory, estimates for all 50 states and the District of Columbia were produced and summed into a national total.
-In this case, EPA is applying an Approach 1 method (i.e., using methods consistent with the national

-Inventory).
-A description of the methods and data used to estimate changes in C stocks in settlement trees is found in Chapter 6, Section 6.10 (pages 6-164 through 6-172), of the national Inventory (EPA 2023).
+Estimates for U.S. territories are not available at this time.
+In this case, EPA is applying an Approach 1 method (i.e., using methods consistent with the national Inventory).
+A description of the methods and data used to estimate changes in C stocks in settlement trees is found in Chapter 6, Section 6.10 (pages 6-169 through 6-177), of the national Inventory (EPA 2024).

 Uncertainty associated with changes in C stocks in settlement trees includes the uncertainty associated with settlement area, percent tree cover in developed land and how well it represents percent tree cover in settlement areas, and estimates of gross and net carbon sequestration for each of the 50 states and the District of Columbia.
 Additional uncertainty is associated with the biomass models, conversion factors, and decomposition assumptions used to calculate carbon sequestration and emission estimates (Nowak et al. 2002).
 These results also exclude changes in soil C stocks, and there is likely some overlap between the settlement tree carbon estimates and the forest tree carbon estimates (e.g., Nowak et al. 2013).
 IPCC Approach 2 (IPCC 2006) was used to calculate these uncertainties.
-As described further in Chapter 6.10 of the national Inventory (EPA 2023), levels of uncertainty in the national estimates in 2021 for C stock change are -51%/+51%.
-State-level estimates of uncertainty will vary significantly among the states but, in general, tend to have a higher uncertainty than those provided for the United States in the national Inventory.
+As described further in Chapter 6.10 of the national Inventory (EPA 2024), levels of uncertainty will vary significantly among the states but, in general, tend to have a higher uncertainty than those provided for the United States in the national Inventory.
 For more details on national-level uncertainty see the uncertainty discussion in Section 6.10 of the national Inventory.

-Changes that resulted from recalculations to the state-level estimates are the same as those presented in Section 6.10 of the national Inventory (pages 6-171 and 6-172), given that improvements in the national Inventory will lead directly to improvements in the quality of state-level estimates as well.
+Changes that resulted from recalculations to the state-level estimates are the same as those presented in Section 6.10 of the national Inventory (pages 6-176 and 6-177), given that improvements in the national Inventory will lead directly to improvements in the quality of state-level estimates as well.